dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 <!-- todo -->

+Similar to the built-in support for actors, Dapr has implemented a built-in runtime for workflows.
 Unlike actors, the workflow runtime component can be swapped out with an alternate implementation.
-If developers want to work with other workflow engines, such as externally hosted workflow services like Azure Logic Apps, AWS Step Functions, or Temporal.io, they can do so with alternate community-contributed workflow components.
+If you want to work with other workflow engines (such as externally hosted workflow services like Azure Logic Apps, AWS Step Functions, or Temporal.io), you can use alternate community-contributed workflow components.

-We propose adding a lightweight, portable, embedded workflow engine (DTFx-go) in the Dapr sidecar that leverages existing Dapr components, including actors and state storage, in its underlying implementation.
-By being lightweight and portable developers will be able to execute workflows that run inside DFTx-go locally as well as in production with minimal overhead; this enhances the developer experience by integrating workflows with the existing Dapr development model that users enjoy.
+In an effort to enhance the developer experience, the Dapr sidecar contains a lightweight, portable, embedded workflow engine (DTFx-go) that leverages and integrates with existing Dapr components, including actors and state storage, in its underlying implementation.
+The engine's portability enables you to execute workflows that run:
+- Inside DFTx-go locally
+- In production with minimal overhead.

+#### DTFx-go workflow engine

-The new engine will be written in Go and inspired by the existing Durable Task Framework (DTFx) engine.
-We’ll call this new version of the framework DTFx-go to distinguish it from the .NET implementation (which is not part of this proposal) and it will exist as an open-source project with a permissive, e.g., Apache 2.0, license so that it remains compatible as a dependency for CNCF projects.
-Note that it’s important to ensure this engine remains lightweight so as not to noticeably increase the size of the Dapr sidecar.
+The workflow engine is written in Go and inspired by the existing Durable Task Framework (DTFx) engine.
+DTFx-go exists as an open-source project with a permissive (like Apache 2.0) license, maintaing compatibility as a dependency for CNCF projects.

-Importantly, DTFx-go will not be exposed to the application layer.
-Rather, the Dapr sidecar will expose DTFx-go functionality over a gRPC stream.
-The Dapr sidecar will not execute any app-specific workflow logic or load any declarative workflow documents.
-Instead, app containers will be responsible for hosting the actual workflow logic.
-The Dapr sidecar can send and receive workflow commands over gRPC to and from connected app’s workflow logic, execute commands on behalf of the workflow (service invocation, invoking bindings, etc.).
-Other concerns such as activation, scale-out, and state persistence will be handled by internally managed actors.
-More details on all of this will be discussed in subsequent sections.
+DTFx-go is not exposed to the application layer.
+Rather, the Dapr sidecar:

+- Exposes DTFx-go functionality over a gRPC stream
+- Sends and receives workflow commands over gRPC to and from a connected app’s workflow logic
+- Executes commands on behalf of the workflow (service invocation, invoking bindings, etc.)

+Meanwhile, app containers:

+- Execute and/or host any app-specific workflow logic, or
+- Load any declarative workflow documents.

+Other concerns such as activation, scale-out, and state persistence are handled by internally managed actors.

+#### Executing, scheduling, and resilience

+#### Storage of state and durability

+### Workflows as code

+### Declarative workflows support

+#### CNCF serverless workflows

+#### Hosting serverless workflows

 ## Try out the workflow API